 10. Long-Term Alpha Track Radon Test Kit

 These test kits typically contain alpha track detectors that measure the cumulative level of radon exposure over time.
-The detectors are exposed to the surrounding air and capture alpha particles emitted by the decay of radon and its byproducts.
+The detectors are exposed to the surrounding air and capture alpha particles emitted by the decay of Radon and its byproducts.

 Buying Guidelines